supercollider/example-plugins/README.md

 ## Development workflow

 In order to start developing a new UGen, make a copy of one of the example's directory.
 Change the `.cpp` filename, as well as the name and contents of the corresponding `.sc` file, and update the beginning of `CMakeLists.txt` with your new `.cpp` filename.
 Then you're ready to work on the code.
-If you are using `git`
+If you are using Git, you may also want to copy over the `.gitignore` in the root of this project.

 If you change your source file(s) or `CMakeLists.txt`, simply use `make` to recompile the shared library.
 You will need to restart scsynth/supernova for your changes to take effect.